infracamp/infracamp/docs/getting-started/setup/index.md

 - FAQ

 ## Setup Windows 10 workstation
-This setup only works if your projects are located under `C:\`
+This setup only works if your projects are located under `C:\` and kickstart only supports to use one drive

 ### Requirements
 - Docker for windows installed